RIT-iSchool/mongo-project-mongods/README.md

 - `'/show_post/<post_id>'`: Retrieves a post based on the post ID in the URL and renders the `post.html` template with the post details, image, and comments.
 - `'/download_image/<image_id>'`: Retrieves an image file from the GridFS by its ID and sends it as a file download to the client.
 - `'/add_comment/<post_id>'`: Handles a form submission with a comment for a post.
 It inserts the comment into the comments collection and redirects back to the `'/show_post'` route for the corresponding post.

+The application also includes JavaScript code for creating a geospatial index on the postLoc field.
+Additionally, the application includes an HTML template that defines the layout and rendering logic for displaying post details, images, and comments.